cirosantilli/cirosantilli.github.io/x86-paging.md

 `cr3` now points to the location on RAM of the page directory of the current process instead of page tables.

-Page tables entries don't change at all from a single level scheme.
+Page tables entries don't change at all from a single-level scheme.

-Page tables change from a single level scheme because:
+Page tables change from a single-level scheme because:

 - each process may have up to 1K page tables, one per page directory entry.
 - each page table contains exactly 1K entries instead of 1M entries.